Rostov

 About Rostov

 Rostov Nature Reserve protects 9,465 hectares of steppe and wetland ecosystems in Rostov Oblast, including portions of Lake Manych-Gudilo.
-Established in 1995, the reserve conserves remnant steppe habitats and critical waterbird staging areas in the heavily agricultural Don River region.
+[1] Established in 1995, the reserve is divided into four sectors and conserves remnant steppe habitats and critical waterbird staging areas in the heavily agricultural Don River region.
+The reserve is notable for protecting the largest herd of wild horses in Europe — a feral Don horse population on Vodny Island that has lived wild since the early 1950s.
+[2]

 Wildlife Ecosystems

 The reserve supports steppe fauna including ground squirrel, corsac fox, and diverse raptors.
 Lake Manych-Gudilo sections attract enormous waterbird concentrations during migration including pelicans, geese, and cranes.
-Over 200 bird species recorded.
-The wetland and steppe mosaic creates diverse habitat.
+Over 200 bird species have been recorded, of which approximately 120 nest within the reserve boundaries.
+[1] The wild Don horse herd on Vodny Island numbers over 100 animals and is considered the largest population of feral horses in Europe.
+[2]

 Flora Ecosystems

-Dry steppe with feather grass and wormwood on uplands.
-Salt lake margins support halophytic vegetation.
-Over 400 plant species.
-The steppe fragments preserve the original grassland vegetation of the Don region now almost entirely converted to agriculture.
+Dry steppe with feather grass and wormwood dominates the uplands.
+Salt lake margins support halophytic vegetation adapted to high salinity.
+The reserve has recorded 384 species of vascular plants representing 54 families, preserving the original grassland flora of the Don region now almost entirely converted to agriculture.
+[1]

 Geology

-Lake Manych-Gudilo is a remnant of the ancient strait connecting the Black and Caspian Seas.
-Surrounding steppe on loess deposits.
-Saline soils near the lake reflect marine origins.
+Lake Manych-Gudilo is a remnant of the ancient strait connecting the Black and Caspian Seas during interglacial periods of higher sea level.
+The surrounding steppe lies on loess deposits typical of the Don steppes, and saline soils near the lake reflect marine origins of the sediments beneath the shallow basin.

 Climate And Weather

-Semi-arid continental.
-Hot dry summers exceeding 35 degrees, cold winters below minus 20.
-Precipitation only 350-400 millimeters.
-Strong winds drive evaporation from the lake system.
+Semi-arid continental climate prevails, with hot dry summers regularly exceeding 35 degrees Celsius and cold winters dropping below minus 20 degrees.
+Annual precipitation is only 350-400 millimeters, and strong persistent winds drive evaporation from the lake system throughout the year.

 Human History